 Recently I attended the DIA 2018 Global Annual Meeting, which was held in Boston from June 24-28.
 With more than 250 sessions across 12 tracks, it’s an event that helps to drive insights into action by connecting key policy discussions to real-world knowledge in life sciences and healthcare.

-I was honored to be selected to speak this year as part of a session on understanding Electronic Submissions.
-My talk focused on how to manage lifecycle maintenance submissions with the Electronic Common Technical Document (eCTD).
-It was a lively discussion, hosted by Tessa Brown of the FDA, and I was joined by Julian Chun and Jonathan Resnick, also of the FDA.
+I was fortunate enough to attend a session, Electronic Submissions where Accenture (Sandra Krogulski) had been invited to participate on the FDA discussion panel.
+Sandra's talk focused on how to manage lifecycle management submission with the Electronic Common Technical Document (eCTD).
+It was a lively discussion, hosted by Tessa Brown of the FDA, and joined by Julian Chun and Jonathan Resnick, also of the FDA.

 When it comes to regulatory submissions, the eCTD offers a number of benefits, including enabling organizations to improve their ability to: